ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Notation and definitions

 On the other hand, the pAUC over a range of TPFs $(v_1,1)$, where $v_1$ is typically large and represents the lowest acceptable TPF, is defined as

 where $\text{ROC}_{\text{TNF}}$ is a $270^\circ$ rotation of the ROC curve, which can be expressed as

 The curve (\ref{ROC_TNF}) is referred to as the true negative fraction (TNF) ROC curve, since TNF ( $= 1 - \text{FPF}$) is plotted on the $y$-axis.
 We shall highlight that the argument $p$ in the ROC curve stands for a false positive fraction, whereas in the $\text{ROC}_{\text{TNF}}$ curve it stands for a true positive fraction.
+In Figure \ref{pAUCs} we graphically illustrate the two partial areas.

+We shall highlight that the argument $p$ in the ROC curve stands for a false positive fraction, whereas in the $\text{ROC}_{\text{TNF}}$ curve it stands for a true positive fraction.

-Another summary index of diagnostic accuracy is the Youden Index \citep{Shapiro99,Youden50}
+Another summary index of diagnostic accuracy is the Youden index \citep{Shapiro99,Youden50}

 The YI ranges from $0$ to $1$, taking the value of $0$ in the case of an uninformative test and $1$ for a perfect test.
 As for the AUC, a YI below $0$ means that the classification rule should be reversed.
 The value $c^{*}$ which maximises Equation \eqref{YI1} (or, equivalently, Equation \eqref{YI2}) is frequently used in practice to classify subjects as diseased or nondiseased.
 It should be noted that this index is equivalent to the Kolmogorov--Smirnov measure of distance between the distributions of $Y_{D}$ and $Y_{\bar{D}}$ \citep[p.
 80]{Pepe03}.